Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: Discussion and Relation to Prior Work

 We have, throughout this paper, made few distinctions between the bi- and tri-layer moir\'e graphene superconductors.
-We believe, in line with most of the experimental phenomenology, that many of the general features discussed here apply to both; we focus almost exclusively on the physics of the two flat bands and the related symmetries.
+We believe, in line with most of the experimental phenomenology, that many of the general features discussed here apply to both as we focus almost exclusively on the physics of the two flat bands (with a few nearby remote bands) and the related symmetries.
 There is an interesting distinction however which is that the attractive interactions (as measured by the large size of the pairing gap and the very short Landau Ginsberg coherence lengths) may not be strong enough in the bilayer case to reveal a U shaped tunneling spectra.
-The V shape features should remain and it would be important to see if there is consistency with the theoretically expected trends which associate this regime with a finite zero bias conductance.
+The V shape tunneling along with the systematic zero bias conductance should remain and this seems to be currently consistent with experiments on the bilayer superconductors\cite{Oh2021}.

-In summary, it is our contention in this paper that this Kekul\'e/PDW form of superconductivity is an essential ingredient which must be included in order to ultimately understand superconductivity in the twisted graphene family.